madsteer/hacking_with_swift/README.md

 * `UIIImage(ContentsOfFile:)` to read in data as an image (like reading a file in as `[String]`)
 * `UIImageJPEGRepresentation()` to convert a UIImage object to a Data object
 * `Data.write(to:)` to write data to a file in `~/Documents/`

+## Project 11 - SpriteKit
+Here we learned about SpriteKit.
+Specifically:
+*